• Skip to primary navigation

 Factors to Consider When Choosing Between Shallow Frying and Deep Frying

-It’s crucial to think about a few things when selecting between shallow-frying or deep-frying food.
+It's important to think about a few things when selecting between shallow-frying or deep-frying food.

 These considerations include the type of food you're cooking, the texture and taste desired, and health implications.

-- Texture and taste must be taken into account.
-Shallow-frying tends to be less greasy with less oil absorption, giving a crisper finish.
+• Texture and taste must be taken into account.
+Shallow-frying is usually less greasy with less oil absorption, giving a crisper finish.
 Deep-frying has a richer flavor due to the amount of oil used.

 Health should also be considered.